techgnosis/tanzu-gitops/README.md

 * Learn how to use NSX-T so I don't have to set my ingress controller to `hostNetwork: true` in order to use port 443
 * How do you provide a username and password to `tkgi get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.
 * Lots of hardcoded references to `harbor.lab.home` need to be removed
-* Combine adoptopenjdk image and concourse-helper image
 * vSphere Storage manifest has a hardcoded reference to one of my datastores
-* Can we get a Slack token to use with Flagger?
-* Can I build helper and adoptopenjdk without Docker? buildah maybe?
+* Can I build Concourse helper without Docker? buildah maybe?